terrimporter/MetaWorks/README.md

 If you use the pipeline on a protein coding marker that has a HMM.profile, such as COI, then the ESVs are translated into nucleotide and amino acid ORFs using ORFfinder, the longest orfs are retained and consolidated.
 Amino acid sequences for the longest ORFs are used for profile hidden Markov model sequence analysis using HMMER v3.3.2.
 Sequence bit score outliers are identified as follows: ORFs with scores lower than the 25th percentile - 1.5\*IQR (inter quartile range) are removed as putative pseudogenes.
 This method should remove sequences that don't match well to a profile HMM based on arthropod COI barcode sequences mined from public data at BOLD.

 The final output file is results.csv and it has been formatted to specify ESVs from each sample, read counts, ESV/ORF sequences, and column headers.
 Additional statistics and log files are also provided for each major bioinformatic step.

+Note, if you choose to further cluster denoised ESVs into OTUs, then this is done using the cluster

 ## Prepare your environment to run the pipeline